stegmaja/TSE/README.md

 ### Running

-To run a system activate the environment (see above) and go to the `bin` directory.
+To run a system go to the `bin` directory.
 Then execute

 `python tse.py`.